Sneaky Ways IKEA Tricks You Into Spending Money

 Unbeatable prices

 IKEA has built a brand on offering quality products at affordable prices.
 Ironically, these economic deals are a key way the Swedish brand encourages people to spend more money.
 How does that work, exactly?
 Well, it's due to a little cognitive illusion called perceived savings.
 Studies have shown that people are more willing to spend money — even if they hadn't planned on it — when they think potential savings are on the line.
-Knowing this psychological trigger, companies like IKEA utilize bargain prices and hefty discounts to give consumers the feeling of saving, even when they're spending.
+Knowing this psychological trigger, companies like IKEA utilize bargain prices and hefty discounts to give consumers the feeling of saving, even while spending.
 Plus, lower prices generally increase the number of items customers can afford to purchase in one visit.

 The furniture giant often employs language that tells customers they're getting a deal, such as "new lower price" or "our lowest price."
-IKEA's as-is section is also a fantastic place to shop for a bargain.
-Shoppers can also join the IKEA Family — a free-to-join rewards program that yields special member-only deals, discounts on delivery, and even a free drink.
+IKEA's as-is section, in particular, can be a great place to find a bargain.
+Shoppers can also join IKEA Family — a free-to-join rewards program that yields special member-only deals, discounts on delivery, and even a free drink.
 Like many stores, IKEA also uses the classic odd-even pricing scheme, such as $19.99, to entice people to spend more.
+Unfortunately, IKEA is one of many popular companies worried about tariffs.

 Self-assembly